Why are observations so important?

 Observations are not a public comment forum.
 They are meant to relay what you observed in a clear concise manner and please be respectful.

-The new Observations Template should be pretty easy to use through a series of drop-down menus that help formulate your thoughts and observations.
+The new Submit an Observation form should be pretty easy to use through a series of drop-down menus that help formulate your thoughts and observations.
 Observations can be used anonymously as well as shared publicly or just with TAC Staff.